petewarman/interactive-silent-circle/README.md

 ## Check paths

 If necessary, open ```Gruntfile.js``` and fix the file paths in the ```replace:local``` task.
-(The ```replace``` task replaces text strings before building the final js file: it is used mostly to get builds with different paths to assets and fonts).
+(The ```replace``` task replaces text strings in files: it is used mostly to create builds with different file paths for assets and fonts).

 ## @TODO